 Although she made millions through her work as an actress, model and recording artist, Lohan’s legal and personal troubles eroded much of her net worth.
 In 2012, Lohan had her bank account seized by the IRS to claim the reported $233,000 she owed in back taxes.
 The actress was near bankruptcy at the time, and today only has a net worth of $800,000.

 Actress Kelly Rutherford got her start on the ’80s soap opera “Generations” and has worked consistently ever since, recently starring as Lily van der Woodsen on the hit CW show “Gossip Girl” — but her net worth doesn’t reflect her success.

 The root of her money troubles?
 Legal battles.
 Rutherford was locked in a lengthy custody dispute with ex-husband Daniel Giersch.
 In 2013 — five years after the divorce proceedings were initiated — Rutherford revealed she was penniless.
 Her legal fees and travel expenses to visit her children, who were sent to live with Giersch in Germany, forced her to declare bankruptcy, according to Vanity Fair.
-In the aftermath, she’s managed to build her net worth up to a relatively scant $1 million.
+In the aftermath, she’s managed to build her net worth back up to $1 million.

 MC Hammer: Overspending and IRS Debt

 When it comes to the tale of the one-hit wonder, no one can touch MC Hammer, real name Stanley Kirk Burrell.
 Hammer earned his success as a pop-rap artist with his uber-hit “U Can’t Touch This” — the first single by a rap artist to reach Billboard’s coveted Diamond status.
 Somewhat less profitably, he popularized shiny harem pants, or “hammer pants.”